Detecting dark matter using optically trapped Rydberg atom tweezer arrays: Abstract

 \section{Abstract}

 A new scheme for detecting wave-like dark matter (DM) using Rydberg atoms is proposed.
 Recent advances in trapping and manipulating Rydberg atoms make it possible to use Rydberg atoms trapped in optical tweezer arrays for DM detection.
-We present a simple and innovative experimental procedure that searches for excitations of trapped Rydberg atoms due to DM-induced electric field.
+We propose to prepare a large ensemble of Rydberg atoms and to observe the excitations between Rydberg states by the DM-induced effective electric field.
 A scan over DM mass is enabled with the use of the Zeeman and diamagnetic shifts of energy levels under an applied external magnetic field.
-Taking dark photon DM as an example, we demonstrate that our proposed experiment can have high sensitivity enough to probe previously unexplored regions of the parameter space of dark photon coupling strengths and masses.
+Taking dark-photon DM as an example, we demonstrate that our proposed experiment can have high enough sensitivity to probe previously unexplored regions of the parameter space of dark-photon coupling strengths and masses.

 $^{\dagger}${\it Corresponding author.}